-The change advisory board (CAB) can be one of the most important and useful meetings a service-oriented IT organization holds.
-It sets out a view of what’s happening to key services over the next week (or longer depending on its frequency and timeframe), confirms the impact to the business, reviews previous change activity, and looks at continual service improvement (CSI).
+The Change Advisory Board (CAB) can be one of the most important and useful meetings a service-oriented IT organization holds.
+It sets out a view of what’s happening to key services over the next week (or longer depending on its frequency and timeframe), confirms the impact to the business, reviews previous change activity, and looks at continual service improvement.

 CAB Meetings: What are they good for?